isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution949.md

 ---
-title: WhyzeHR Workforce Management System Version 12 - Package E (200 Standard Package)
+title: Companies in wholesale sector used our fully web based system to manage all the movement of their staffs from office, warehouse to delivery of the goods to their distributors / retailers.
+They planned schedules of their staff using our system, check the attendance of each staff and their respective locations.
+Their employees' working hours, OT and attendance allowances will be sent over to payroll for payroll computation, assisting them to analyse on the full labour costing reports.
 permalink: /productivity-solutions-grant/solutionrepo/solution949
 ---

 ### Description

-Companies in wholesale sector used our fully web based system to manage all the movement of their staffs from office, warehouse to delivery of the goods to their distributors / retailers.
-They planned schedules of their staff using our system, check the attendance of each staff and their respective locations.
-Their employees' working hours, OT and attendance allowances will be sent over to payroll for payroll computation, assisting them to analyse on the full labour costing reports.
+200818854Z

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Whyze_Solutions_20200094_Annex_3_20200625143720_Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria